coq/opam/POLICY.md

 A package is eligible if all the following constraints are satisfied.

- 1. Maintained: by the Coq team or by an external author (contact email address in the `author:` field in OPAM metadata)
+ 1. _Maintained_ by the Coq team or by an external author (contact email address in the `author:` field in OPAM metadata)
- 1. Released: has a version number and a tar ball (that is mirrored on the Coq OPAM archive website)
+ 1. _Released_ with a version number and a tar ball (that is mirrored on the Coq OPAM archive website)
- 1. Change log: comes with a document that lists all changes between any two version part of this archive
+ 1. Includes a _Changelog_ that lists all changes between any two version part of this archive
- 1. License: must allow free redistribution, not necessarily free as in free software or free beer
+ 1. The _License_ must allow free redistribution, not necessarily free as in free software or free beer
  1. The maintainer or author of the packaged software is informed his software is part of the archive and does not oppose
- 1. Quality: no Admitted proofs
+ 1. _No_ _Admitted_ proofs
- 1. Quality: all Axioms used are documented
+ 1. All _Axioms_ are documented
- 1. Quality: ML code should not use unsafe features and is reviewed by a Coq developer
+ 1. ML code should use _no_ _unsafe_ _features_ and is _reviewed_ by a Coq
+    developer
- 1. Quality: documentation should be available (see the `doc:` field in the OPAM metadata)
+ 1. _Documentation_ should be available (see the `doc:` field in the OPAM metadata)

 In any case the Coq developers keep the right to remove any package at any time.